WorldWideWebster/github.io/_posts/2022-06-21-masterclass-in-yak-shaving.md

 Maybe, some day, they'll be related to the posts.

 But, yes, yak shaving.
 Every good (or not) project starts with a healthy dose of yak shaving.
 Especially with tools.

+### 7/5/2022 Update
+I wanted comments on my blog, and found an open source github pages app called [utteranc](https://github.com/utterance) It works by attaching comments of a github repo to a blog.
+It was relatively easy to set up.

+I also wanted the ability to embed videos in my blog posts.
+I found [nathancy's jekyll-embed-video](https://github.com/nathancy/jekyll-embed-video) which is a rather nice, clean solution.
+Very easy to set up.